Medical Imaging, Mammography, Enhanced Skills Certificate

 - Submit copies of transcripts from the Radiography program completed.

-Must be a registered technologist with the ARRT and licensed by the Texas Medical Boards by the first class date to participate in the program.
-Please review the link for program information for all Advance Modality programs.
-For Advance Modality applications, please contact the program coordinator listed on the program information sheet below.
+Must be a registered technologist with ARRT and licensed by the Texas Medical Boards by the first class date to participate in the program.
+Please review the link for program information for all Advanced Modality programs.
+For Advanced Modality applications, please contact the Program Coordinator listed on the program information sheet below.

 The advanced or enhanced certificate programs are: